kubiya-terraform/terraform-provider-kubiya/Readme.md

 ## Kubiya Terraform provider

-Manage your kubiya cloud with our most extensive kubiya provider.
+Manage your kubiya cloud with our most enhanced kubiya provider.

 ## For local Development